 Scoring:

-Expedition Score is calculated as the total points earned from all correct answers in Expedition Round.
+Expedition Score is calculated as the total points earned from Expedition Round.

 Expedition Score determines the qualifying participants for Knockout Round.